cllu/docker-demo/README.md

 A sample Python Web application is used to illustrate the usage of Docker.

+Provides three REST API endpoints:

+- `/`, API information
+- `/reset`, reset the inventory to 500,000
+- `/reserve`, reduce the inventory by 1 and return the new inventory

 Instructions:

 - use `docker-compose build` to build application images